Sump Pump Check Valve

 Connection style

-Check valves are attached to the sump pump via threaded or slip-on connections.
+Check valves are attached to the sump pump via threaded (BSP, NPT), flanged, or compression rings.
 Ensure the check valve’s connecting ends match the sump pump’s ends.
-Threaded check valves are more suitable for metal piping, like steel pipes.

 Sump pump check valve maintenance

 A sump pump keeps the basement dry and the foundation intact.
 Therefore, it's essential to maintain the pump and check the valve to ensure everything is in order.
-Sump pump check valve maintenance also entails proper installation, testing, repair, and replacement.
+Sump pump check valve maintenance requires proper installation, testing, repair, and replacement.

 Inspecting and cleaning the sump pump check valve